Written by Terry Smith

 Feature wise, the Makita HW101 Compact Pressure Washer is pretty standard.
 It comes with a cleaning lance, 3 metre soft hose, and a single nozzle.
 Other accessories are available to be purchased separately.

 The water temperature can be controlled on the diesel burner and there is a water filter on the hose to protect the pump from dirt getting inside.

-The Makita HW120 hot water pressure washer is basic but well-made and would be good as a powerful home-use washer or maybe suitable for light industrial cleaning that would benefit from its manoeuvrability over something larger.
+The Makita HW101 Compact Pressure Washer is basic but well-made and would be good as a powerful home-use washer or maybe suitable for light industrial cleaning that would benefit from its manoeuvrability over something larger.